 There it was, staring me in the face – a can of dark beer.
 Today is going to be a good day.

 Is this super traditional?
 Nope – the traditional Chinese braised pork belly recipe doesn’t usually have garlic and onions and most definitely not beer but caramelized garlic and onions add another dimension of flavour which go fantastic with pork belly.
-The final dish has a sweet, sticky and flavourful dish with hints of bitterness from the earthy dark beers to offset the sweetness.
+The final dish has a sweet, sticky and flavourful dish with hints of bitterness from the beer to offset the sweetness.

 For this Beer Braised Pork Belly (Chinese Style), most ingredients should be available at your local grocery store.